Frequently Asked Questions (FAQs)

-Those needing requests expedited may forward a pre-paid FedEx or Express Mail and we will gladly expedite your request to its destination.
-You may also contact Student Financial Services at 615.327.6220 to make arrangements to pay for Express Mail via the Payment Option form prior to submitting the request to the Office of the Registrar.
+Those needing requests expedited can forward a pre-paid FedEx packet via mail, upload a FedEx air bill when submitting your request online, or pay for Express Mail through the College and we will gladly expedite your request to its destination.
+If you choose Express mail, please contact Student Financial Services at 615.327.6220 to make arrangements to pay prior to submitting the request online.
 The request will be processed once we receive notification that the payment has been processed and approved.
-Those choosing this option have to note that the mail has been paid for on the request.

 5. How do I change my name?

 A student currently enrolled may file a request for name change with the Office of the Registrar.
 A notarized Name Change Request form must be accompanied by supporting documents such as:

 - Birth Certificate